Paul Warner Powell

-Paul Warner Powell (April 13, 1978 – March 18, 2010) was an American man convicted and executed for the murder of his friend Stacie Reed, 16, in 1999.
+Paul Warner Powell (April 13, 1978 – March 18, 2010) was an American white supremacist who was executed for the murder of his friend Stacie Reed, 16, in 1999 after learning that she had a black boyfriend.
 He also raped, strangled, and stabbed the girl's sister Kristie, 14, who survived.
-Following the vacature of his capital murder conviction upon appeal, he wrote letters boasting about his crimes under the mistaken belief that he was exempt from punishment by the principle of double jeopardy.
+Following the vacation of his capital murder conviction on appeal, Powell wrote letters boasting about his crimes under the mistaken belief that he was exempt from punishment by the principle of double jeopardy.
 His letters were used as evidence against him in a second trial that resulted in his execution in 2010.

 History

-On January 29, 1999 in Manassas, Virginia, 20-year-old Powell killed his 16-year-old friend, Stacie Reed.
-He first attempted to rape her after learning Stacie's current boyfriend was African-American; Powell was "a self-avowed racist and white supremacist" who objected to interracial relationships.
+On January 29, 1999, in Manassas, Virginia, 20-year-old Powell killed his 16-year-old friend, Stacie Reed.
+He first attempted to rape her after learning Stacie's current boyfriend was black.
+Powell was "a self-avowed racist and white supremacist" who objected to interracial relationships.
 After Stacie fought him off, he stabbed her in the chest, puncturing her heart.
 Powell then drank iced tea and smoked, while waiting for Kristie, Stacie's 14-year-old sister, to come home from school.

-When she arrived, Powell ordered her to the basement and raped her.
+When Kristie arrived, Powell ordered her to the basement and raped her.
 Interrupted by someone at the front door, he dressed and tied the girl up.
-While he was gone, Kristie untied her hand and tried unsuccessfully to hide or escape.
+While he was gone, Kristie untied her hands and tried unsuccessfully to hide or escape.
 Powell returned to the basement, removed Kristie's eyeglasses, and strangled her until she was unconscious.
 He stabbed her in the stomach, and the knife stopped within a centimeter of her aorta.
-He slashed her in her neck numerous times; the wounds later required 61 sutures.
-She had multiple stab wounds to her neck and abdomen as well as wounds on her wrists.
+He then slashed her neck numerous times; the wounds later required 61 sutures.
+She had multiple stab wounds to her neck, abdomen and both wrists.
 Her stepfather, Robert Culver, arrived home at 4:15 p.m.
-He found Stacie's body then searched the house for the phone to call police.
+He found Stacie's body and searched the house for the phone to call police.
 He then found Kristie bleeding in the basement.
 She ultimately survived — with the scars on her neck serving as visible evidence of the brutal attack.
 She testified against Powell at his trial.

 Legal proceedings and claim of double jeopardy

 Powell was convicted of capital murder and sentenced to death, but the verdict was thrown out on appeal by the Virginia Supreme Court.
-The court decided that there was insufficient evidence to prove that Powell attempted to rape Stacie and that there were no other aggravating factors that would warrant a death sentence: the fact that Kristie had been raped could not serve as a basis for making Stacie's killing a capital murder.
+The court decided that there was insufficient evidence to prove that Powell attempted to rape Stacie and that there were no other aggravating factors that would warrant a death sentence; the fact that Kristie had been raped could not serve as a basis for making Stacie's killing a capital murder.
 The conviction for the rape of Kristie Reed was upheld, and Powell was given three life sentences.
+He would have become eligible for parole at the age of 60 in 2038.